Two Nudes

 1994

-Super-8mm film transferred to Betacam SP slowed to 10%
+Super-8mm film transferred to Betacam SP slowed to 10% | double projection | looped | silent

-Performers: Fiona Menmuir, Tom Noone
+performers: Fiona Menmuir, Tom Noone

 Far apart